Jimmy Knowles (footballer): Career

 Knowles was called up to the Mansfield Town senior team by manager David Flitcroft after he scored four goals in a reserve game against Port Vale in March 2019.
 He signed a two-year professional contract with the "Stags" three months later.
 Manager John Dempster gave Knowles his debut in the English Football League in a 0–0 draw with Stevenage at Field Mill on 24 August, putting him on as an 89th-minute substitute for Alex MacDonald.
 He scored his first goal for the club in an EFL Trophy tie against Crewe Alexandra on 8 October 2019.

 He was loaned to Notts County in September 2020.
-On 5 April 2021 Knowles scored his first senior hat-trick during a 4–2 win in a Vanarama National League fixture at Woking, scoring in the 60th, 66th & 79th minutes.
+On 5 April 2021 Knowles scored his first senior hat-trick during a 4–2 win in a National League fixture at Woking, scoring in the 60th, 66th & 79th minutes.

 Knowles was loaned to Scottish Championship club Greenock Morton in August 2021.
 There he suffered a ruptured ACL and missed the remainder of the season.

 In February 2023, Knowles joined National League North club Kettering Town on an initial one-month loan deal.
 This was later extended until the end of the season.

-He was released by Mansfield at the end of the 2022–23 season and joined National League North side Boston United F.C.
+He was released by Mansfield at the end of the 2022–23 season and joined National League North side Boston United.